ponylang/pony-tutorial/content/types/actors.md

 If you are familiar with actor-based languages like Erlang, you are familiar with the concept of "message passing".
 It's how actors communicate with one another.
 Behaviours are the Pony equivalent.
 When you call a behavior on an actor, you are sending it a message.

 If you aren't familiar with message passing, don't worry about it.
 We've got you covered.
-Keep reading and all will be explained.
+All will be explained below.

 ## Concurrent